 The errors during the declarations are produced to help with typos-after all, such declarations might be part of a document preamble (not that likely, but possible).
-However, \UseSocket is not doing much checking, e.g.,
+However, \UseSocket is not doing much checking, e.g., will generate a rather low-level error and then typesets "helloworld" because there is no dedicated runtime check if mispelled-socket is a known socket.

+'''

 \UseSocket{mispelled-socket}{hello}{world}

+'''

-The reason is that if the misspelling is in the code, then this is a programming error in the package and for speed reasons IAT_EX does not repeately make runtime checks for coding errors unless they can or are likely to be user introduced.
+The reason is that if the misspelling is in the code, then this is a programming error in the package and for speed reasons LaTeX does not repeately make runtime checks for coding errors unless they can or are likely to be user introduced.